 Professor Hoffman received her B.A. from Wellesley College, her J.D. from Harvard Law School, an LL.M. in health law from the University of Houston, and an S.J.D. in health law from Case Western Reserve University.
-Prior to becoming an academic, Ms. Hoffman was a Senior Trial Attorney at the Equal Employment Opportunity Commission in Houston, a litigation associate at O'Melveny & Myers in Los Angeles, and a judicial clerk for U.S. District Judge Douglas W. Hillman (Western District of Michigan).
+Prior to becoming an academic, she was a senior trial attorney at the Equal Employment Opportunity Commission in Houston, a litigation associate at O'Melveny & Myers in Los Angeles, and a judicial clerk for U.S. District Judge Douglas W. Hillman (Western District of Michigan).

-Professor Hoffman has published over sixty articles and book chapters on health law and civil rights issues.
-She has developed particular expertise and a national reputation in the area of health information technology.
-Her work has appeared in the Georgetown Law Journal, William & Mary Law Review, and Boston College Law Review, among many other journals.
-She is the author of two books: Aging with a Plan: How a Little Thought Today Can Vastly Improve Your Tomorrow (Praeger 2015) and Electronic Health Records and Medical Big Data: Law and Policy (Cambridge University Press 2016).
-Professor Hoffman has lectured throughout the United States and internationally and has been widely quoted in the press.
+Professor Hoffman has published over 70 articles and book chapters on health law and civil rights issues.
+Her areas of focus include health information technology, aging and disability law.
+Her work has appeared in the Georgetown Law Journal, William & Mary Law Review, Boston College Law Review, New England Journal of Medicine and JAMA, among many other journals.
+Professor Hoffman was named the 9th most-cited health law scholar in the United States during 2016–2020.
+She is the author of two books: Aging with a Plan: How a Little Thought Today Can Vastly Improve Your Tomorrow (2d ed., First Hill Books 2022) and Electronic Health Records and Medical Big Data: Law and Policy (Cambridge University Press 2016).
+Professor Hoffman has lectured throughout the United States and internationally and frequently appears in the media.

 More information is available at sharonahoffman.com.